 Have you ever received a phone call asking for your bank details?
-Have you ever received any SMS from a bank stating that “Your bank XYZ doesn’t ask for any kind of personal details over phone calls.
-Stay safe of fraudsters.”?
+Have you ever received any SMS from a bank stating that “Your bank XYZ doesn’t ask for any kind of personal details over phone calls?
+Stay safe from fraudsters.”?

 Common types of Vishing:

-- Fake computer tech support asking to remotely access the PC to fix certain problem.
+- Fake computer tech support asking to remotely access the PC to fix certain problems.

 - Phishing under the mask of government agencies or banks.